Practice Enhancement Research Coordinators (PERCs)

 The opportunity to improve the health and well-being of Oregonians is what drives him, but he also makes time for his passions: family, pizza, outdoor recreation, the New York Yankees, and playing in a working R&B band.

 Anne loves the variety and challenge of her position and appreciates that her work through ORPRN allows her to make a difference.
-Her extra-curricular passions include spending time with her family, volunteering with a local animal shelter, and creating arts and crafts.
+Her extra-curricular passions include spending time with her family and volunteering with a local animal shelter.

 Maggie joined ORPRN in 2015 after starting her OHSU career as curriculum development manager for OHSU’s employee wellness program.